 The Customer Testimonial can either be a Talking Head video or an interview.
 The choice is a stylistic one.
 In the Talking Head version, the customer engages directly with the viewer, while in the interview version, the viewer listens to your conversation with the customer.

 Do not record your customer heaping compliment on top of compliment.
-That kind of sugary sweet testimonial will be rejected by viewers as probably being fake.
+Viewers will reject that kind of sugary sweet testimonial as probably being fake.

 Instead, get your customers to tell their story about working with you.
 Why did they choose you, how did you solve their problem, and what they liked about your product or service.